 - Still in planning phases

-Future service will extend from Orlando International Airport to Tampa on dedicated tracks in the median of I-4, which was widened in the late 2000s to accomodate high-speed trains.
+Future service will extend from Orlando International Airport to Tampa on dedicated tracks in the median of I-4, which was widened in the late 2000s to accommodate high-speed trains.

 A common challenge to building new high-speed lines is land acquisition, which can be expensive, slow and controversial.
 Brightline has circumvented this problem by building new infrastructure within existing transportation corridors.
 From Miami to Cocoa, Brightline is upgrading the existing Florida East Coast Railway mainline for use as a shared rail corridor.
 Between Cocoa and Orlando, agreements have been reached to use the existing right-of-way of the Beachline Expressway.
 Use of these existing corridors allows Brightline to avoid purchasing thousands of individual parcels and keeps the project affordable.